-Preston Nursery - watching brief
+Preston Nursery - watching brief.

-5.3.5 Not recorded in the HER, in 2019, a watching brief was undertaken by SWAT Archaeology as part of a planning condition ahead of the building of a new store adjacent to the north western area of the PDA (DOV/17/01455).
-The location of the store was part of the same nursery area utilised for young trees.
+5.3.5 Not recorded in the HER, in 2019, a watching brief was undertaken by SWAT Archaeology as part of a planning condition ahead of the building of a new store circa 115m south of the PDA (DOV/17/01455).
 No archaeological features or finds were revealed or recovered.
 Made ground of 20-30cm was encountered across the site.
 This overlay natural brickearth.
 No archaeological features were revealed in the natural geology, no archaeological finds were found, and no environmental potential was recognised on the site.
 The site is rectangular in shape and 12 foundation pad trenches were created.
 The majority of which were 1.0m x 1.8m to a depth of approximately 1.2m.